Smok wawelski: Description

-Smok has several features that are shared with both dinosaurs and crocodile-line archosaurs, making classification difficult.
-Similarities with theropods include a groove, or antitrochanter, on the ilium bone of the hip that is part of the acetabulum (a depression where the head of the femur attaches to the hip).
+Similarities between Smok and theropods include a groove, or antitrochanter, on the ilium bone of the hip that is part of the acetabulum (a depression where the head of the femur attaches to the hip).
 Smok and theropods also have an anterior trochanter on the femur.
 Some large theropods share with Smok the deep depressions of the basisphenoids in the braincase.
-Similarities with rauisuchians include a triangular antorbital fenestra and a connection between the ectopterygoid and jugal bones of the skull that is split into two projections.
+Although, shared rauisuchians include a triangular antorbital fenestra and a connection between the ectopterygoid and jugal bones of the skull that is split into two projections.
 The hip of Smok has a ridge on the lateral surface of the ilium above the acetabulum.
 This ridge is a defining characteristic of rauisuchians, forming a buttress over the femur and giving these animals a pillar-erect stance.

-Other features of Smok seem to exclude it from these groups of archosaurs.
-The premaxilla and maxilla of the upper jaw attach closely to each other, making a continuous row of evenly spaced teeth.
-Early theropods and orthithosuchids have a toothless gap between the premaxilla and the maxilla, distinguishing them from Smok.
-The upper jaw bones of rauisuchians are not closely connected, leaving a small opening between the premaxilla and maxilla that is not seen in Smok.
-Unlike many pseudosuchids and theropods, Smok does not have pneumatic areas, or air pockets, in the braincase.
-It also has several features that link it with primitive archosauromorphs, including the presence of a postfrontal bone on the skull and a closed acetabulum in the hip.